WELLS, FARGO & CO. EXPRESS OFFICE.

 c1934

-1850 Henry Wells & William Fargo forms American Express in Buffalo, New York.
+1850 Henry Wells & William Fargo form the American Express in Buffalo, New York.

-1857 August 25th (Tuesday) - FIre rages through town.
+1857 August 25th (Tuesday) - Fire rages through town.
 Wells, Fargo Express office is burned.
-(Actual location not known for sure; assume the same as where the building is today)
+(Actual location not known for sure; it is assumed the same location where the building is today)

 1857 August 26th - Wells, Fargo & Co. were finishing a frame building on the old site that evening. (from Sacramento Daily Union)